tkriik/libarrow/README.md

 ## Status
 The vector and matrix modules are nearing completion while the quaternion module is still well underway.
 No comprehensive tests and benchmarks have been written either.
 I would not recommend using this library yet.

-## Notes
-* I am by no means an expert on linear algebra.
-Let me know if you find errors and/or have any suggestions on improving this library.

 ## Reference
 ### Vector
 #### Vector types